oktadev/okta-blog/_source/_posts/2024-10-03-express-typescript-fga.md

 ## Learn more about Node.js and Fine-Grained Authorization

-In this post you learned about OpenFGA integration to a Node.js API using the [OpenFGA Javascript and Node.js SDK](https://github.com/openfga/js-sdk).
+In this post, you learned about OpenFGA integration to a Node.js API using the [OpenFGA Javascript and Node.js SDK](https://github.com/openfga/js-sdk).
 I hope you enjoyed this quick tutorial, and if you'd rather skip the step-by-step and prefer running a sample application, follow the [README](https://github.com/oktadev/express-javascript-fga) instructions in the same repository.

 Also, if you liked this post, you might enjoy these related posts: